Convert Quarts of Flour to Pounds

 How to Convert Quarts of Flour to Pounds

-To convert a quart measurement to a pound measurement, multiply the flour by the conversion ratio.
-One quart of flour is equal to 1.102311 pounds, so use this simple formula to convert:
+Since one quart of flour is equal to 1.102311 pounds, you can use this simple formula to convert:

-The flour in pounds is equal to the quarts multiplied by 1.102311.
+The flour in pounds is equal to the flour in quarts multiplied by 1.102311.